 Please contact Laura Hewitt Walker at (206) 684-0429 for more information.

-Residential Bonus: Extra floor area above the base height limit may be achieved for residential developments in exchange for affordable housing.
+Extra Residential Floor Area: Extra floor area above the base height or FAR limit may be achieved for residential developments in exchange for affordable housing.
 Developers can build affordable housing as part of their development or, in certain zones, make a cash contribution to the City to fund new affordable housing.
 The affordable housing is intended to primarily serve Seattle’s moderate-wage workers.
-The Residential Bonus Program is available in moderate- and high-density zones in a number of neighborhoods.
+Extra residential floor area is an option for developers in moderate- and high-density zones in a number of neighborhoods.

-Transferable Development Rights Potential (TDP): This option helps Seattle maintain a more variable scale of buildings in South Downtown and Multifamily Highrise zones by allowing density to be moved from one site to another.
+Residential Transferable Development Rights (TDP): This option helps Seattle maintain a more variable scale of buildings in South Downtown and Multifamily Highrise zones by allowing residential development rights to be moved from one site to another.
 Excess development rights from a certified TDP site can be sold to developers needing residential floor area beyond a base height or floor area ratio (FAR) limit.
 The proceeds of TDP sales are used for preservation of priority uses.
 The type of TDP that can be sent or received varies by zone and may include open space TDP, Landmark TDP, and South Downtown historic TDP.

-Extra non-residential floor area above the base floor area ratio (FAR) may be achieved for office, hotel or certain other developments through non-residential bonus, transferable development rights (TDR), and on-site amenities.
+Extra non-residential floor area above the base floor area ratio (FAR) may be achieved for office, hotel or certain other developments through non-residential extra, transferable development rights (TDR), and on-site amenities.

-Non-Residential Bonus: This incentive enables developers achieve additional FAR in exchange for housing and childcare affordable to lower-wage workers.
+Extra Non-Residential Floor Area: This incentive enables developers achieve extra floor area above a base FAR in exchange for housing and childcare affordable to lower-wage workers.
 The housing and/or childcare can be provided by the developer or a cash contribution for housing and childcare facilities may be made to the City for those purposes.
-The non-residential bonus is currently available in certain Downtown, South Downtown and South Lake Union zones.
+The extra non-residential floor area is an option to developers in certain Downtown, South Downtown and South Lake Union zones.